How To Add Charts And Graphs To WordPress

 WordPress Plugin: Visualizer

-After a graph or chart has been added to the ‘Visualizer Library’, you can edit it, clone it, or trash it …
+After a chart or graph has been added to the ‘Visualizer Library’, you can edit it, clone it, or trash it …

-After creating a graph or chart and adding it to the Visualizer Library, adding it to posts or pages is really simple.
+Once you have created a new graph or chart and added it to Visualizer, adding it to pages or posts is really simple.

 First, create a new post or page (or open an existing one) …